len0xx/sequoia/README.md

 The features that are expected in the upcoming releases:

-- [ ] Allow serving static files via CLI
+- [x] Allow serving static files via CLI
 - [ ] Examples folder
 - [ ] Support for TLS
 - [ ] Unit tests and CI/CD through GitHub Actions
 - [ ] Support for WebSockets
 - [ ] Better compatibility with `svelte-adapter-deno`
+- [ ] Support for compression and other HTTP headers